hathora/builder/docs/builder/client.md

 ## Fully custom frontend

 When you're ready to move away from the debug app, simply create a new folder (you can name it anything you want) inside the `client` directory with an `index.html` file inside.
 This file now serves as the entry point to your frontend at http://localhost:3001, and can load code and other resources as needed.
-You are free to use any technologies you wish to build your frontend, just make sure to import the generated client to communicate with the Hathora server.
+You are free to use any technologies you wish to build your frontend, just make sure to import the generated client to communicate with the Hathora Builder server.

 The `hathora` frontend tooling is built around [vite](https://vitejs.dev/), which generally creates for a pleasant development experience.

-For an example of a fully custom frontend built using Hathora and PIXI.js, see https://github.com/hathora/ship-battle.
+For an example of a fully custom frontend built using Hathora Builder and PIXI.js, see https://github.com/hathora/ship-battle.

 For an example using React, see https://github.com/hpx7/tussie-mussie.